mircealungu/mir-biblio/aslan.bib.md

   publisher={University of Hawaii National Foreign Language Resource Center}
 }

+@article{Yang09-Glosses,
+  title={Multimedia glosses and their effect on L2 text comprehension and vocabulary learning}, author={Yanguas, I{\~n}igo}, year={2009},
+  publisher={University of Hawaii National Foreign Language Resource Center}
+}

+@article{Sanko06-Effects,
+  title={The effects of hypertextual input modification on L2 vocabulary acquisition and retention}, author={Sank{\'o}, Gyula}, journal={University of P{\'e}cs Roundtable 2006: Empirical Studies in English Applied Linguistics}, pages={157}, year={2006}
+}

+- learners can successfully integrate L2 input into their knowledge system, provided they apperceive and comprehend it
+- Hulstijn (1993) puts forward the ‘mental effort’ hypothesis, which claims that the greater the mental effort required by inferring, the better information recall and retention can be achieved.
+- interactionally modified input made salient   through computer-based hypertext annotations would yield better L2 vocabulary acquisition and retention results among intermediate EFL learners than the appli- cation of a traditional paper-based text with a paired associates vocabulary list to assist learners

+@inproceedings{Wible01-Exposure,
+  title={Automating repeated exposure to target vocabulary for second language learners}, author={Wible, David and Kuo, Chin-Hwa and Chien, Feng-yi and Taso, Nai Lung}, booktitle={Advanced Learning Technologies, 2001.
+Proceedings.
+IEEE International Conference on}, pages={127--128}, year={2001}, organization={IEEE}
+}
+- exploits text retrieval techniques based upon the hypothesis that there is a parallel between text similarity measurement on the one hand and the pedagogical task of providing supplementary readings which offer repeated exposure to new vocabulary on the other
+- Currently the SRP is a stand-alone tool that provides teachers and student search capabilities for supplementary readings online

 ### Using the Web as a Source for Language Learning

+@article{Diaz15-Augmented,
+  title={The augmented web: rationales, opportunities, and challenges on browser-side transcoding}, author={D{\'\i}az, Oscar and Arellano, Crist{\'o}bal}, journal={ACM Transactions on the Web (TWEB)}, volume={9}, number={2}, pages={8}, year={2015},
+  publisher={ACM}
+}

+@inproceedings{Streit05-Browsers,
+  title={Browsers for autonomous and contextualized language learning: tools and theories}, author={Streiter, Oliver and Knapp, Judith and Voltmer, Leonhard and Zielinski, Daniel}, booktitle={Information Technology: Research and Education, 2005.
+ITRE 2005.
+3rd International Conference on}, pages={343--347}, year={2005}, organization={IEEE}
+}
+- Gymn\@zilla
+- Such an approach makes use of Natural Language Processing (NLP) to elaborate authentic documents2
+- possible, for example, to link an L2- document to an electronic dictionary
+- access translations of words and phrases in one click
+- The bookmarks have been assembled by the developers of Gymn@zilla and can be completed by language teachers.
+- Mirroring of web pages is handled internally by WGET.
+Before downloading a web-page, it checks whether the web- page has been updated relative to a cached version.
+- build up a background corpus of documents seen by a specific learner
+- When the learner queries a page, Gymn@zilla returns the almost original HTML-document.
+The annotations added by Gymn@zilla are first invisible.
+Before clicking on words to get a translation, the user may explore new L2 words.
+- If only a few occurrences of a word show up, a background corpus might return additional examples from the documents the learner has seen before.
+-

+@inproceedings{Horva13-Enriching,
+  title={Enriching the Web for Vocabulary Learning}, author={Horv{\'a}th, R{\'o}bert and {\v{S}}imko, Mari{\'a}n},
+  booktitle={European Conference on Technology Enhanced Learning}, pages={609--610}, year={2013},
+  organization={Springer}
+}
+- People spend large amount of time browsing the Web while fulfilling various needs, but they find it difficult to spare some time for education.
+We believe that the time spent by browsing can be used more efficiently.
+We proposed a method for web augmentation during casual web browsing, which facilitates foreign language vocabulary learning.
+Our method substitutes words on a web page for their foreign equivalents and exposes a user to unknown words.
+We conducted a small qualitative experiment to study how users perceive word substitution in web pages and how it affects their foreign language vocabulary.
+Results showed that web page augmentation improves user’s vocabulary size without negatively affecting his browsing experience.
+- have conducted small supervised experiment to evaluate effect of text augmentation of reading speed.
+The results show that augmented webpage slows reading speed down on average by approximately 7%

 Teachers have found beneficial results from allowing their students compile and study personalized corpora